Andrew R. Klein

 Indiana University Purdue University Indianapolis (IUPUI)

 BIOGRAPHYAndrew R. Klein is the dean and Paul R. Beam Professor of Law at the Robert H. McKinney School of Law at IUPUI.
 Klein joined IU faculty in 2000, after eight years on the faculty at Samford University's Cumberland School of Law.
-Before entering the academy, Professor Klein practiced law with the Chicago firm of Sidley & Austin, specializing in products liability litigation involving pharmaceutical products.
+Before entering the academy, Klein practiced law with the Chicago firm of Sidley & Austin, specializing in products liability litigation involving pharmaceutical products.
 He earned his B.A. with distinction in journalism and economics from the University of Wisconsin and a J.D. with distinction from Emory University School of Law, where he studied as a Robert W. Woodruff Fellow in Law and was editor-in-chief of the Emory Law Journal.
 Following law school, Professor Klein served for one year as a law clerk to Judge Joseph W. Hatchett of the United States Court of Appeals for the Eleventh Circuit.
-A member of the Illinois bar and the American Law Institute, Professor Klein also serves as Reporter for the Seventh Circuit United States Court of Appeals Civil Jury Instructions Committee and is a distinguished fellow of the Indianapolis and Indiana Bar Foundations.
+A member of the Illinois bar and the American Law Institute, Klein has served as reporter for the Seventh Circuit United States Court of Appeals Civil Jury Instructions Committee and is a distinguished fellow of the Indianapolis and Indiana Bar Foundations.